anuj840/Coloured-Browsing/README.md

 Apply the installation process describe above for installation

-Make a change in your file,
-Reload Extention and see your updates!
+Make a change in your file, reload Extention and see your updates!